-The Hawai'i Employment Practices Act makes it illegal for an employer to discriminate on the basis of race, religion, national origin, color, ancestry, gender, sexual orientation, age, marital status, mental or physical disability, pregnancy, childbirth, breastfeeding or related medical conditions, genetic information, AIDS/HIV, credit history or credit report, status as a victim of domestic or sexual violence, or arrest and court record (except if there has been a conviction directly related to job responsibilities).
+The Hawaii Employment Practices Actmakes it illegal for an employer to discriminate on the basis of race, religion, national origin, color, ancestry, sex including gender identity or expression, sexual orientation, age, marital status, mental or physical disability, pregnancy, childbirth, breastfeeding or related medical conditions, genetic information, AIDS/HIV, credit history or credit report, status as a victim of domestic or sexual violence, or arrest and court record (except if there has been a conviction directly related to job responsibilities).

 To file a claim with the HCRC, contact its office below.
 More information about filing a claim with the HCRC can be found at the HCRC Website